vinnie-wu/vinnie-wu/README.md

 ## 👋 Hi!
 I’m @vinnie-wu.
 A 3rd year Electrical Engineering student at the University of British Columbia (Vancouver).
  I recently finished my work as a co-op student on the System Integration Team at the Energy, Mining and Environment Research Centre of the **National Research Council of Canada** in Vancouver.
 Previously, I worked as a student developer at the **UBC-AWS Cloud Innovation Centre**, a *public-private collaboration* between the University of British Columbia and Amazon Web Services.
-(My project: [BC Smart Access to Guide Emergency care](https://cic.ubc.ca/project/bc-smart-access-to-guide-emergency-care/)) <br>
+(Project: [BC Smart Access to Guide Emergency care](https://cic.ubc.ca/project/bc-smart-access-to-guide-emergency-care/)) <br>
 - 👀 **Interested in**: Software design, web development, cloud computing, computer networking, IoT, cyber security, CTFs.
 - 🌱 **Currently learning**: Software systems design, data integration tools, DevOps services.